httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 ---
-title: 'Defining a new HTTP method: HTTP SEARCH'
+title: 'Defining a new HTTP method: HTTP QUERY'
 date: '2021-04-12T15:00'
 cover_image: './header-images/binoculars.jpg'
 ---

 Nothing is ever finished or perfect, and HTTP is no exception.

-HTTP SEARCH is a new HTTP method, for safe requests that include a request body.
+HTTP QUERY is a new HTTP method, for safe requests that include a request body.
 It's still early & evolving, but it was recently adopted as an IETF draft standard, and it's going to add some great new tools for HTTP development everywhere.

-What does that mean, why do we need a new HTTP method, how would HTTP SEARCH work?
+What does that mean, why do we need a new HTTP method, how would HTTP QUERY work?

+_**Update**: This post previously called this method `SEARCH`, but since it was originally published the spec has been updated, and the method is now called `QUERY`.
+This post has been updated accordingly._

 ## HTTP methods today